Support through your toughest HR challenges: A network of 285,000 HR professionals.

-Before you submit a proposal, we encourage you to review the information below.
+Before you submit a proposal for a conference in the above table, we encourage you to review the information below.

 A NOTE CONCERNING HONORARIASHRM has a tradition of using educational conference sessions as a platform for innovation in the field of human resource management.
 We look for contributors who are willing to share their expertise without expectation of payment in the spirit of networking, a purpose for which the Society was founded.